DETAILED ACTION

 assign a tiling unit of the plurality of tiling units to process primitives of the respective draw call or draw call part (Dimitrov, [0086]: teaches "the tiling units 375 receive primitives from the crossbar unit 530," where "each tiling unit 375 accepts and stores these primitives <read on assigned tiling units> until the tiling unit 375 decides to perform a flush operation"; [0087]: teaches "upon receiving primitives, a tiling unit 375 updates several resource counters associated with the primitives"; [0108]: teaches the tiling units 375 processing multiple draw-calls, where "screen tiles 704 represent a portion of render target 601 that primitives associated with sub-draw-calls <read on process primitives of respective draw call/draw call part> may overlap"; Note: it should be noted that the plurality of GPCs are a part of a processing cluster array 230, which are being interpreted as hardware units that process assigned draw calls; in addition, the tiling units in the graphics processing pipeline are implemented with PPU 202, which includes the processing cluster array 230); and

-cause the assigned tiling unit to process primitives of the respective draw call or draw call part [[to prepare a respective set of primitive lists]] (Dimitrov, [0086]: teaches "the tiling units 375 receive primitives from the crossbar unit 530," where "each tiling unit 375 accepts and stores these primitives <read on assigned tiling units> until the tiling unit 375 decides to perform a flush operation"; [0101]: teaches a set of draw-call commands to draw objects 602 being sent to crossbar unit 530, which then transmits the selected primitives to tiling units 375; [0108]: teaches the tiling units 375 processing multiple draw-calls, where "screen tiles 704 represent a portion of render target 601 that primitives associated with sub-draw-calls <read on process primitives of respective draw call/draw call part> may overlap"), and
+cause the assigned tiling unit to process primitives of the respective draw call or draw call part [[to prepare a respective set of primitive lists for the respective draw call or draw call part]] (Dimitrov, [0086]: teaches "the tiling units 375 receive primitives from the crossbar unit 530," where "each tiling unit 375 accepts and stores these primitives <read on assigned tiling units> until the tiling unit 375 decides to perform a flush operation"; [0101]: teaches a set of draw-call commands to draw objects 602 being sent to crossbar unit 530, which then transmits the selected primitives to tiling units 375; [0108]: teaches the tiling units 375 processing multiple draw-calls, where "screen tiles 704 represent a portion of render target 601 that primitives associated with sub-draw-calls <read on process primitives of respective draw call/draw call part> may overlap"), and

-[[in response to an indication of the end of a current draw call or draw call part or the start of a new draw call or draw call part, comparing the identifiers indicative of the particular processing order, and]]
+[[in response to an indication of the end of the first draw call or draw call part or the start of a new draw call or draw call part: comparing output identifiers to identify a set of primitive lists output by a tiling unit of the plurality of tiling units for a next draw call or draw call part in the particular processing order;]]

-[[selecting primitives from a respective set of primitive lists based on the comparison.]]
+[[selecting second primitives from the identified set of primitive lists; and]]

 However, Dimitrov does not expressly disclose